tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/test-analyzer.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
-> This preview API adds support for testing normalizers.
+> 2021-04-30-Preview adds support for testing normalizers.
 It adds a **"normalizer"** property that specifies a normalizer definition in a search index.

 <!-- > [!Important]
 > The Analyze Text API is now extended to support testing normalizers which preprocess content for filterable, facetable, or sortable fields. -->